 The library helps student pages and volunteers develop workplace skills to become better employees outside the library.
 The library also directly supports the local economy by providing full-time jobs with good wages and a benefits package and by purchasing goods and services in the community.

 The infographic below was created using the Valuing northern libraries tool kit and shows the social return on investment for the various services and programs in each of the seven areas.
 The tool kit also calculates the value for each hour open ($353), for each person in the Temiskaming Shores Public Library’s catchment area ($391), and for each household ($839).
 In 2018, the services of the Temiskaming Shores Public Library had a total economic impact of $4,576,523.

 Reliable, relatable information about social value

 It is difficult for library staff and volunteers to prove the value of library programs in a community, and we are not necessarily the best at conveying their worth.
-In small, rural and northern libraries there is limited staff capacity to collect the data and do the research required to prove the significance of libraries.
+In small, rural and northern libraries, there is limited staff capacity to collect the data and to do the research required to prove the significance of libraries.